google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 ## Add images to site

 Sites without images can be a little boring.
 There are two types of images:

+*  Content images and,
+*  Stylistic images.

-Content images and background images.
-Content images are images that are inline in the document and are used to convey extra information about the content.
+Content images are images that are in-line in the document and are used to convey extra information about the content.
 Stylistic images are often used to make the site look better, often these are background images, patterns and gradients.